 Standard approaches to wide data have been market basket analysis (frequent pattern mining), collaborative filtering (matrix factorization), and deep learning.
 Apache Spark lends itself nicely to building a data science pipeline, from ingestion to data processing and machine learning.
 But as the data becomes wider, model training performance takes a hit.
 Bargava and Harjinder explain how they used the Alternating Least Squares algorithm in Spark to generate frequent itemsets.
 The new approach was faster and scaled well for big and wide data.

-Bargava Subramanian is a Deep Learning engineer and co-founder of a boutique AI firm, Binaize Labs, in Bangalore, India.
-He has 15 years’ experience delivering business analytics and machine learning solutions to B2B companies.
-He mentors organizations in their data science journey.
+Bargava Subramanian is a deep learning engineer and cofounder of a boutique AI firm Binaize Labs in Bangalore, India.
+He has 15 years’ experience delivering business analytics and machine learning solutions to B2B companies, and he mentors organizations in their data science journey.
 He holds a master’s degree from the University of Maryland at College Park.
-He is an ardent NBA fan.
+He’s an ardent NBA fan.

 Harjinder Mistry is a principal research engineer at Ola, where he is building a cloud-native data-science platform to solve challenging problems of fleet management.
 Previously, he engineered data platforms for a couple of interesting data-science projects: OpenShift.io at Red Hat and the Watson ML platform at IBM.
 Earlier, he spent several years in the DB2 SQL Query Optimizer team, building and fixing the mathematical model that decides the query execution plan.
 Harjinder holds an MTech from IIIT, Bangalore, India.